Top 7 Enterprise App Development Platforms For Teams in 2026

 What I looked for:

 • Ease of use and speed: The whole point of AI app generation is faster development.
 I tested how quickly someone new could build a working app and whether the generated app needed tons of manual tweaking.
-I also checked what iteration options were available, whether code, visual editing, or just more prompts.
+I also checked that the iteration options were available: code edits, visual editing, or follow-up prompts.

 • Integration capabilities: Enterprise apps have to connect to databases, APIs, and external systems.
 I looked for built-in connectors and options for custom integrations.